 Once you accept the dispute, the dispute will be closed with the client’s bank.
 At this time, the disputed funds will remain in the client’s bank account and the disputing bank will retain the $15 dispute fee.
 This is a standard practice, and every payment processor charges a fee to cover the administrative costs of processing a dispute.

-Note: You can consider writing off an accepted dispute.
+Note: You can consider writing off an accepted or lost dispute.
 To learn more about this, see Change the fee for individual appointments.

 Preparing evidence to challenge a disputed charge

 The evidence you submit to challenge a disputed charge should be appropriate to the reason for the dispute.
-You can find the reason for a dispute by navigating to Billing > Card Transactions and clicking Details next to the disputed transaction.
-It’ll be listed next to Dispute reason.
+You can find the Dispute reason by navigating to Billing > Card transactions and clicking Details next to the disputed transaction..

 Note: For more information about dispute reasons, see Dispute categories.

-You can prepare a suitable response that has the most relevant evidence using the following best practices.
-Following these practices helps you have the greatest possible chance of a dispute being found in your favor and your funds returned:
+When preparing evidence, follow these best practice to ensure you have the greatest possible chance of a dispute being found in your favor and having your funds returned:

 Keep your evidence relevant and to the point

-- Card issuers review thousands of dispute responses each day.
-A long introduction about your product or company, complaint about the customer, or the unfairness of the dispute isn’t going to make your responses more compelling.
-Instead, provide only the facts surrounding the original purchase, using a neutral and professional tone.
+Card issuers review thousands of dispute responses each day.
+Instead of providing a long description about your company or the dispute situation, provide only the facts surrounding the original purchase, using a neutral and professional tone.

-- For example: “Client attended a X session at [place of business] on [date] using their [Visa/Mastercard/etc.] credit card.
+- Example: “Client attended a X session at [place of business] on [date] and was charged for it using their [Visa/Mastercard/etc.] credit card.
 The client agreed to our practice policies and authorized this transaction."

-- Many merchants also include email correspondence or texts with the customer; however, it’s important to be aware that these exchanges don’t verify identity.
-If you’re going to include them, make sure only the relevant information is included (e.g., if you’re going to include a long email thread, redact any text that is only quoting previous emails).
+Many merchants also include email or text correspondence with the customer.
+That said, it’s important to make sure that these exchanges don’t verify identity.
+If you include them, make sure only the relevant information is included.

 Tip: Your evidence should be factual, professional, and concise.
-While providing little evidence is a problem, overwhelming the card issuer with unnecessary information can have the same effect.
+While not providing enough evidence is a problem, overwhelming the card issuer with unnecessary information can have the same effect.
+Web logs, email communications, proof of prior refunds, etc., can all be helpful evidence.

 Provide clear and accurate evidence

-- The bank professionals handling the review of your response are going to decide fairly quickly whether or not the evidence is sufficient to refute the cardholder’s claims.
-You can make it easier for important information to be noticed by circling or calling out important points, keeping things brief wherever possible.
+- Dispute evidence reviewers decide fairly quickly whether or not the evidence is sufficient to refute the cardholder’s claims.
+You can make it easier for them by circling or calling out important information, and being brief wherever possible.

-- For responses with multiple pieces of evidence, you can also include a table of contents and give each uploaded image/PDF an attachment number or letter.
-A lengthy practice policy document or refund policy that has the relevant information highlighted can make your case much clearer.
+- For responses with multiple pieces of evidence, you can include a table of contents and give each uploaded image/PDF an attachment number or letter.
+If you’re including a copy of your practice policy or refund policy, highlight the relevant information to make your case clearer.

-Important: Card issuers do not follow any links provided in a response.
-Instead, you must include a clear screenshot of your terms or policies as they appear to your clients if they’re an important part of your defense (e.g., a customer disputed a late cancelation fee, but your policies clearly outline that there is a cancelation window that must be adhered to).
+Important: Card issuers don’t follow any links provided in a response.
+Instead, we recommend providing clear screenshots of your terms or policies as they appear to your clients if they’re an important part of your defense.

 Include proof of customer authorization

-- Fraudulent disputes account for over half of all disputes.
-Proving the legitimate cardholder was aware of and authorized the transaction being disputed is vitally important in such cases.
-Any data that shows proof of this is a standard part of a compelling response, such as:
+Fraudulent disputes account for more than half of all disputes.
+Proving the cardholder was aware of and authorized the disputed transaction is crucial in such cases.
+This can include:

 - Signed receipts or contracts